anirudhrathinam94/stuff/volunteering/01-basics/README.md

 If you run mvn package, the jar is created in target with the name: App-1.0.jar.
 We can now run integration tests, verify, install and deploy our app.
 Similarly when you package a webapp a war file is created that includes things like web.xml and the web inf files.
 Note: web.xml does url mappings.
 Now we can use annotation based mapping instead.

-**install and deploy**

-mvn install basically just copies the jar file created in target file into the local .m2 repository.
+**mvn install** basically just copies the jar file created in target file into the local .m2 repository.

 Testing - Junit, Mockito and unit/integration tests